BLyndon/bayesian_methods/theoretical_background/1_introduction.md

 ## Exact Inference by Complete Enumeration

-We start our discussion of inference with an example given in Mackay (2003) - the burglar alarm.
+We start our discussion on inference with an example given in Mackay (2003) - the burglar alarm.
 The problem serves very well as a first contact to inference, since we are dealing with binary random variables in a simple probabilistic network.
-It is possible to solve the problem exactly and therefore applying the most immportant rules with simple expressions.
+It is possible to solve the problem exactly and therefore applying the most important rules to simple expressions.

 #### The Burglar Alarm
 *Fred lives in Los Angeles and commutes 60 miles to work.
 Whilst at work, he receives a phone-call from his neighbour saying that Fred’s burglar alarm is ringing.
 What is the probability that there was a burglar in his house today?
 While driving home to investigate, Fred hears on the radio that there was a small earthquake that day near his home.
 ‘Oh’, he says, feeling relieved, ‘it was probably the earthquake that set off the alarm’.
 What is the probability that there was a burglar in his house?
 (After Pearl, 1988).*